rorybyrne/codeline/README.md

 Codeline can monitor the current directory for file-changes, and then run any commands it finds:
 `CL_DEBUG=1 poetry run codeline --watch .`

-Alternatively, you can run Codeline on a single file.
-Codeline will execute any commands that it finds in the file and then exit.
+Alternatively you can run Codeline on a single file, executing any commands the file and then exiting.
 `CL_DEBUG=1 poetry run codeline --run path/to/python/file.py`

 ## Commands

-Commands are implemented as Python plugins.
+Currently, commands are implemented as Python plugins.
 The SDK for building commands is found in `codeline/sdk`.

 ### Commit
 This command allows you to automatically commit a "hunk" of code.